neureality/automation-exercise/README.md

 A zip or .tar.gz file containing this git repository with:

 * Tests written using pytest
-* A TESTS readme file with instructions about this assignment, how to build the container, how to run tests and what should be a successful test result.
+* A TESTS.md readme file with instructions about this assignment, how to setup and run tests and what should be a successful test result.